-Property, plant and equipment with a carrying value of \$9 million were written down to their fair value of \$6 million, resulting in an impairment charge of \$3 million, which was recorded within other income (loss), net for the nine months ended September 30, 2011.
+Property, plant and equipment with a carrying value of \$124 million were written down to their fair value of \$92 million, resulting in an impairment charge of \$32 million for the year ended December 31, 2011.
+Property, plant and equipment with a carrying value of \$16 million were written down to their fair value of \$9 million, resulting in an impairment charge of \$7 million for the year ended December 31, 2010.
 We determined the fair value of these assets by applying probability weighted, expected present value techniques to the estimated future cash flows using assumptions a market participant would utilize.
-The discount rate used is consistent with our reporting units' goodwill fair value measurements.